Home/Blog/Lifestyle/Lifestyle Management/12 Healthy High-Carb Foods for Energy and Nutrition

 12 Healthy High-Carb Foods for Energy and Nutrition

 Eating the right kind of food is very important to keep your body strong, active, and full of energy.
-A well-balanced diet gives you all the nutrients your body needs to stay healthy.
-One of the key nutrients your body uses for energy is carbohydrates.
-But many people don’t eat enough carbs, and this can make them feel tired, low on energy, and unable to focus properly during the day.
+A well-balanced diet gives your body all the nutrients it needs to stay healthy.
+One of the key macronutrients your body uses for fuel is carbohydrates.

-That’s why it’s important to include carbohydrate-rich foods in your daily meals.
+Carbohydrates are the body’s primary energy source.
+While some health trends have vilified them, including carbohydrate-rich foods, particularly whole, unprocessed sources, in your daily meals is essential for many people.
 These foods help provide steady energy to keep you going, whether you’re at work, studying, or doing everyday tasks.

-In this article, we’ll talk about 12 healthy high-carb foods that can boost your energy naturally.
-These foods are not only good for your body but also easy to add to your diet.
+In this article, we will explore 12 nutrient-dense, healthy high-carb foods that can support your energy levels and overall nutrition.
+These foods are not only beneficial for your body but also easy to incorporate into a balanced diet.

-Keep reading to discover the best high-carb foods to help you feel more energetic and well-nourished every day.
+Keep reading to discover the best healthy high-carb options to help you feel more energetic and well-nourished every day.

 Top 12 Healthy High-Carb Foods

 Healthy high-carb foods are typically unprocessed or minimally processed, rich in fibre, and packed with essential vitamins, minerals, and phytonutrients.
-These foods support energy, digestion, and overall well-being.
-Here are 12 high-carb foods to include in your diet.
+These complex carbohydrates support sustained energy, digestive health, and overall well-being [1].
+Here are 12 high-carb foods to consider including in your diet.

 1. Oats

-Whole-grain oats are widely recognized as an incredibly nutritious and beneficial food source.
+Whole-grain oats are widely recognised as an incredibly nutritious food source.
 Packed with minerals, vitamins, and antioxidants, they are a great addition to any diet.
-Carbohydrate-wise, they are 66% carb with 11% fibre, including the beneficial beta-glucan.
-In addition, they provide more protein than most grains.
+Carbohydrate-wise, they are composed of roughly 66% carbohydrates, with 11% of that being fibre, including the beneficial soluble fibre beta-glucan [2].
+In addition, they provide more protein than most common grains.
+Regular consumption of oats has been associated with maintaining healthy cholesterol levels and supporting cardiovascular health [3].

 2. Bananas

 Bananas are one of the most commonly consumed fruits globally.
-They are composed of approximately 23% carbohydrates, either from starches or sugars.
-Unripe (green) bananas tend to contain more starches, which convert to natural sugars as the bananas ripen (turn yellow).
-Bananas are a great source of vitamin B6, vitamin C, and potassium.
-Additionally, they possess various beneficial plant compounds.
+They are composed of approximately 23% carbohydrates, derived from starches or natural sugars.
+Unripe (green) bananas tend to contain more resistant starch, which acts like fibre, but this converts to natural sugars as the bananas ripen (turn yellow).
+Bananas are a great source of vitamin B6, vitamin C, and potassium [4].

 3. Beetroots

-Beetroots are a vibrant purple veggie, more often referred to as beets.
-Eating them raw or cooked will provide your body with 8-10% carbs, mainly consisting of sugar and dietary fibre – plus plenty of vitamins, minerals, antioxidants, and plant compounds.
-On top of that, beets are well-known for their inorganic nitrates, which your body will convert into nitric oxide.
+Beetroots, more often referred to as beets, are a vibrant purple veggie.
+Eating them raw or cooked will provide your body with 8–10% carbohydrates, mainly consisting of sugar and dietary fibre, plus plenty of vitamins, minerals, antioxidants, and plant compounds.
+On top of that, beets are well-known for their inorganic nitrates, which your body can convert into nitric oxide.
+This process may help support healthy blood flow [5].

 4. Blueberries

-Blueberries are delicious – no wonder they are commonly referred to as a “superfood” Loaded with plant compounds and antioxidants, they are made of mostly water and a decent amount of carbohydrates.
-Research has demonstrated that blueberries can help guard the body against oxidative damage and even enhance memory among the elderly.
+Blueberries are delicious and are often referred to as a “superfood.”
+Loaded with plant compounds and antioxidants, they are made of mostly water and a decent amount of carbohydrates.
+Research suggests that the anthocyanins in blueberries can help guard the body against oxidative stress and may support cognitive health [6].

 5. Kidney Beans

-Kidney beans are a type of everyday bean which belongs to the legume family.
-When cooked, they are packed with carbohydrates like starches and dietary fibre, along with lots of protein.
-Additionally, they are jam-packed with vitamins, minerals and phytonutrients and full of antioxidants like anthocyanins and isoflavones.
+Kidney beans are a type of everyday bean that belongs to the legume family.
+When cooked, they are packed with carbohydrates like starches and dietary fibre, along with lots of plant-based protein.
+Additionally, they are jam-packed with vitamins, minerals, and phytonutrients [7].

 6. Chickpeas

 Chickpeas, commonly known as garbanzo beans, are a member of the legume family.
-They deliver 27.4 per cent carbs, with 8 per cent of that being fibre.
-They are an excellent source of plant-based protein.
-Not only that, but consuming them has been associated with better cardiovascular and digestive health.
+They deliver about 27% carbohydrates, with roughly 8% of that being fibre.
+They are a good source of plant-based protein.
+Not only that, but consuming them as part of a balanced diet has been associated with better cardiovascular and digestive health due to their fibre content [7].

 7. Quinoa